Yokohama Corporation of North America/ Yokohama Tire Corporation

 The Environment

 YCNA and YTC have set into action a ‘Green Initiative’ for our U.S. operations to reduce our environmental footprint in every way possible.
 “BluEarth®” is the umbrella name for our global environmental vision.
-It incorporates our product engineering philosophy, which is aimed at producing tires that are environmentally, socially and human-friendly.
-Many of our products are specifically designed to protect the environment.
+It incorporates our product engineering philosophy, which is aimed at producing tires that are environmentally, socially and human friendly.

 Fair Operating Practices